Mission, Goals, and Outcomes

 The Respiratory Therapy Department will strive to provide educational, technological, human, and physical resources to ensure quality respiratory care education.

-The link listed below provides potential applicants and the public detailed data regarding student/graduate outcomes of this program and all other programs accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The Commission on Accreditation for Respiratory Care accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.